robabrazado/adventofcode2024/README.md

 ## Day 24: Crossed Wires

 I had a pretty good time implementing part 1, due in no small part to thinking I was doing something "clever."
 Now having done part 1 and seen the ask for part 2, I think it's likely I'll have to throw away everything I did for part 1.
 I'm not going to try it out now, though; it's late and I have to sleep.
 I'll think on it, though...I'll try to use this extra mulling time to see if I an approach part 2 with the architecture I set up for part 1...or if I'll just have to start the whole thing over.

+[Day 35] Yep.
+I'm looking at this puzzle again, and I think I should just start the thing over.
+My part 1 is so unhelpful for part 2 that I'd have to to write part 2 from scratch anyway, so I might as well redo part 1.
+Do I'm doing a checkpoint commit so I can find it later if I want to, but I'm not going to be doing any coding for this today.

 **Day 24 part 1 spoilers**